-Care Plan Management Capabilities
+5.5 Care Plan Management Capabilities

-The Care Plan provides guidance for the coordinated effort of the care team.
+The care plan provides guidance for the coordinated effort of the care team.
 Are care team individuals acting in accordance with the goals established by the patient and her providers?
-Is everything which was previously planned still the correct course of action upon the identification of new health concerns, risks or barriers.
-Does the outcome of plan activities by one provider impact the planned course of action agreed upon with a different provider.
+Is everything which was previously planned still the correct course of action upon the identification of new health concerns, risks or barriers?
+Does the outcome of plan activities by one provider impact the planned course of action agreed upon with a different provider?
 As time goes on the plan continues to evolve based on contributions from different care team stakeholders and may require harmonization via communication and negotiation.
 The plan provides a direction to the coordinated activities of the care team; breakdown occurs when the plan stops being maintained.
 In other words, lack of a dynamically maintained plan results in breakdown of coordinated care.

-Create Plan
+5.5.1 Create Plan